At a glance …

 For many visitors on fly-in safaris you will not even need local currency.
 Almost all the lodges will accept payment by credit card and in US$ cash.
 Tips at lodges and main tourist services can also be made in US$.
 We strongly advise though, that you carry small denomination US$ and avoid $50 and $100 notes.

-All visitors to Namibia require a valid passport.
+All visitors to Botswana require a valid passport.
 Valid for at least 6 months from the date of entry into Botswana.

 PLEASE note that if you intend travelling to South Africa and Botswana please ensure you have at least 3 blank pages in your passport.